Telecommunication-Telemedia-Assessment/SITI/README.md

 GNU General Public License v3

-Copyright (c) 2016 Pierre Lebreton
+Copyright (c) 2016-2017 Pierre Lebreton, Werner Robitza, Steve Göring

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.